David Senter, DVM, DACVD

 Dr. Michelle LeRoy received her Bachelor of Science in biology with a minor in French from Kansas State University.
 She continued her education with a Doctor of Veterinary Medicine (DVM) degree from Kansas State University College of Veterinary Medicine where she was elected to the national veterinary honor society, Phi Zeta.
 Upon completion of her degree, she completed a one-year rotating small animal internship at VCA Mission Animal Referral and Emergency Center in Mission, KS and then worked for a short time in general practice.
 She then completed a three year residency under the mentorship of Dr. Senter and under the rigorous guidelines of the American College of Veterinary Dermatology, both at VADC and the University of Missouri College of Veterinary Medicine.
 Dr. Leroy is board certified by the American College of Veterinary Dermatology.

 Dr. LeRoy is a native of Kansas City and attended Notre Dame de Sion High School in Kansas City, Missouri.
-She enjoys spending time with her husband and two daughters, friends, and her dog and cats.
+She enjoys spending time with her husband and three daughters, friends, and her dog and cats.
 In her free time she enjoys traveling, the performing arts, cooking, and photography.

 Dr. Cassidy Yanes was born and raised in San Antonio, Texas.
 She received a Bachelor of Science in Animal Science from Texas A&M University in College Station.
 She attended Midwestern University in Arizona where she earned her Doctor of Veterinary Medicine (DVM) degree.
 After graduation, Dr. Yanes moved to Boise, Idaho where she completed a one-year small animal rotating internship in medicine and surgery.
 As an intern she quickly discovered her love for skin diseases.
 It was the combination of her clinical experience and growing up with a dog that suffered from severe allergies that inspired her to pursue a residency in dermatology.
 Dr. Yanes is thrilled to be a part of the VADC team and learn more about disease processes, treatments, and management of various dermatological diseases.